Sacraments

 What is a Sacrament?

-- They provide opportunities for celebrating the presence of God in the significant times of our life and in the life of the Church.
+• They provide opportunities for celebrating the presence of God in the significant times of our lives and in the life of the Church.

 It is Christ who is encountered in the seven sacraments.